JasonP02/JasonP02.github.io/_projects/drill-analysis.md

 </div>

 ## Key Learnings
-• Comparative analysis of ML algorithms
+• Comparative analysis of ML algorithms.

-• Deep learning optimization techniques
+• Deep learning optimization techniques.

-• Cross-validation methodologies
+• Cross-validation methodologies.

-• Signal processing fundamentals
+• Signal processing fundamentals.

 ## Challenges & Solutions
 The main challenge was surpassing the performance metrics of the original paper.
 This was achieved through careful implementation of deep learning techniques, including dropout layers and proper normalization strategies, ultimately resulting in improved classification accuracy.